-Explanation: This occurs when the resource DN value is already populated in the

-PermissionEntMapping table.

-Action: Delete the resource DN value and restart the driver.
-Otherwise, run the
+- Explanation: This occurs when the resource DN value is already populated in the PermissionEntMapping table. - Action: Delete the resource DN value and restart the driver.
+Otherwise, run the PermissionOnboarding job.

-PermissionOnboarding job.

-Changes to mapped attributes in the Identity Vault are not reflected as assignments in RBPM reconciling permissions when an attribute is successfully updated in connected application.
+Changes to mapped attributes in the Identity Vault are not reflected as assignments in RBPM

+- Explanation: The NOVLCOMPCRS-itp-DoPermissionAssignment policy takes care of reconciling permissions when an attribute is successfully updated in connected application.
 When the status document passes through this policy, the policy acts upon operation-data.
-If you added a new transformation policy in the policy set, ensure that operation-data remains unchanged in the status document.

-Explanation: The NOVLCOMPCRS-itp-DoPermissionAssignment policy takes care of correctly in the policy hierarchy, so that changes made to the attributes in the
+If you added a new transformation policy in the policy set, ensure that operation-data remains unchanged in the status document. - Action: Verify if the NOVLCOMPCRS-itp-DoPermissionAssignment policy is placed correctly in the policy hierarchy, so that changes made to the attributes in the Identity Vault are reconciled to assignment attributes in RBPM.